NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Feats/Guardian Ghosts.md

 * * *

 You magically divert some of the harm from an incoming attack away from yourself, forcing your undead companion to take it in your stead.
 Reduce the damage you take from the triggering Strike by 2 + your level.
 Your adjacent undead companion loses a number of Hit Points equal to the amount of damage reduced.
 If you have more than one adjacent undead companion, you choose which one loses Hit Points.
-You can't divert the damage to a temporary fragment from [[Feats/Their Master's Call|Their Master's Call]].
+You can't divert the damage to a temporary fragment from [[Their Master's Call|Their Master's Call]].

 *Source: Pathfinder Book of the Dead*
 *OGL*